trilader/logcheck-rules/README.md

 For spampd the rules filter out messages being inspected, accepted, rejected or flagged.
 The spampd filters are a more or less filter suite for it as logcheck (on Debian systems at least) has no filters for spampd at all.

 The postfix rules ignore remote hosts/clients with a incorrect or missing reverse DNS setup and people trying to do SASL authentication with the password "password".

+The systemd rules (systemd-extra-debian) were copied form the debian wiki into this repository for my own convenience.
+I havent't written them myself.